ConnectThink/WP-SCSS/DEPLOY.md

 This guide covers deploying WP-SCSS to the WordPress.org plugin repository using GitHub Actions.

-## Prerequisites

-### Repository Secrets
-Set up these secrets in your GitHub repository (Settings → Secrets and variables → Actions):

-1. **SVN_USERNAME**: Your WordPress.org username
-2. **SVN_PASSWORD**: Your WordPress.org password

-### WordPress.org Plugin Setup
-- Ensure your plugin is approved and listed on WordPress.org
-- Verify you have commit access to the plugin's SVN repository

 ## Deployment Methods

 ### 1. Tag-Based Deployment (Recommended)

 Automatically deploys when you create a new tag:

 ```bash